AndresTejeroMena/BO3ZMB_DonAndres666/README.md

 ### CyberTower Impossible Challenge
 **Release date:** May 01, 2024 process<br>
 **Workshop Link:** https://steamcommunity.com/sharedfiles/filedetails/?id=3236566667<br>
-**Description:** This map was submitted to the "$10,000 Videogames Map Contest" worldwide map contest.
+**Description:** This map was a winner on the "$10,000 Videogames Map Contest" worldwide map contest.
 It's a highly detailed map based on the video game Cyberpunk 2077.
-There's a lot of work behind it, and it turned out to be one of my best contributions to the workshop.
-The contest is still open, so the winners are not known yet.<br>
+There's a lot of work behind it, and it turned out to be one of my best contributions to the workshop.<br>
 **Complete Gameplay:** https://www.youtube.com/watch?v=gHaGq5xK7lU<br>
 <img src="https://github.com/AndresTejeroMena/BO3ZMB_DonAndres666/blob/main/thumbnails/cyberpunk.jpg" alt="Descripción de la imagen" width="200" height="auto">